-mkfs.bfs Creates a Santa Cruz Operations (SCO) bfs file system mkfs.cramfsCreates a cramfs file systemmkfs.minixCreates a Minix file system mkswap Initializes the given device or file to be used as a swap area more A filter for paging through text one screen at a time mount Attaches the file system on the given device to a specified directory in the file-system tree mountpoint Checks if the directory is a mountpoint namei Shows the symbolic links in the given pathnames partx Tells the kernel about the presence and numbering of on-disk partitions pg Displays a text file one screen full at a time pivot\root Makes the given file system the new root file system of the current process readprofile Reads kernel profiling information rename Renames the given files, replacing a given string with another renice Alters the priority of running processes rev Reverses the lines of a given file rtcwake Used to enter a system sleep state until specified wakeup time script Makes a typescript of a terminal session scriptreplay Plays back typescripts using timing information setarch Changes reported architecture in a new program environment and sets personality flags setsid Runs the given program in a new session setterm Sets terminal attributes sfdisk A disk partition table manipulator swaplabel Allows to change swaparea UUID and label swapoff Disables devices and files for paging and swapping swapon Enables devices and files for paging and swapping and lists the devices and files currently in use switch\root Switches to another filesystem as the root of the mount tree tailf Tracks the growth of a log file.
-Displays the last 10 lines of a log file, then continues displaying any new entries in the log file as they are created taskset Retrieves or sets a process' CPU affinity tunelp Tunes the parameters of the line printer ul A filter for translating underscores into escape sequences indicating underlining for the terminal in use umount Disconnects a file system from the system's file tree unshare Runs a program with some namespaces unshared from parent uuidd A daemon used by the UUID library to generate time-based UUIDs in a secure and guranteedunique fashion.
+mkfs.bfs Creates a Santa Cruz Operations (SCO) bfs file system mkfs.cramfs Creates a cramfs file system mkfs.minix Creates a Minix file system mkswap Initializes the given device or file to be used as a swap area more A filter for paging through text one screen at a time mount Attaches the file system on the given device to a specified directory in the file-system tree mountpoint Checks if the directory is a mountpoint namei Shows the symbolic links in the given pathnames partx Tells the kernel about the presence and numbering of on-disk partitions pg Displays a text file one screen full at a time pivot_root Makes the given file system the new root file system of the current process prlimit Get and set a process' resource limits raw Bind a Linux raw character device to a block device readprofile Reads kernel profiling information rename Renames the given files, replacing a given string with another renice Alters the priority of running processes rev Reverses the lines of a given file rtcwake Used to enter a system sleep state until specified wakeup time script Makes a typescript of a terminal session scriptreplay Plays back typescripts using timing information setarch Changes reported architecture in a new program environment and sets personality flags setsid Runs the given program in a new session setterm Sets terminal attributes sfdisk A disk partition table manipulator swaplabel Allows to change swaparea UUID and label swapoff Disables devices and files for paging and swapping swapon Enables devices and files for paging and swapping and lists the devices and files currently in use switch_root Switches to another filesystem as the root of the mount tree tailf Tracks the growth of a log file.
+Displays the last 10 lines of a log file, then continues displaying any new entries in the log file as they are created taskset Retrieves or sets a process' CPU affinity tunelp Tunes the parameters of the line printer ul A filter for translating underscores into escape sequences indicating underlining for the terminal in use umount Disconnects a file system from the system's file tree unshare Runs a program with some namespaces unshared from parent uuidd A daemon used by the UUID library to generate time-based UUIDs in a secure and guranteed-unique fashion.

 uuidgen Creates new UUIDs.
-Each new UUID can reasonably be considered unique among all UUIDs created, on the local system and on other systems, in the past and in the future wall Displays the contents of a file or, by default, its standard input, on the terminals of all currently logged in users whereis Reports the location of the binary, source, and man page for the given command wipefs Wipes a filesystem signature from a device write Sends a message to the given user if that user has not disabled receipt of such messages libblkid Contains routines for device identification and token extraction libuuid Contains routines for generating unique identifiers for objects that may be accessible beyond the local system
+Each new UUID can reasonably be considered unique among all UUIDs created, on the local system and on other systems, in the past and in the future wall Displays the contents of a file or, by default, its standard input, on the terminals of all currently logged in users whereis Reports the location of the binary, source, and man page for the given command wipefs Wipes a filesystem signature from a device x86_64 A symbolic link to setarch libblkid Contains routines for device identification and token extraction libuuid Contains routines for generating unique identifiers for objects that may be accessible beyond the local system